-2019 WINNEBAGO COUNTY 4-H THEME "4-H Inspires Kids to Do."
+2020 WINNEBAGO COUNTY 4-H THEME "Inspired to Lead.
+Called to Serve."

-4-H CLUBS are asked to make a banner to hang in the 4-H Building during fair week.
-Banners must be brought to the Extension Office by July 24, 2019 in order to be hung in the 4-H Building at the fairgrounds for judging.
+4-H CLUBS are asked to make a banner to represent their club to hang in the 4-H Building during fair week.
+Banners must be brought to the Extension Office by July 22, 2020 in order to be hung in the 4-H Building at the fairgrounds for judging.
 The guidelines for construction and entry form can be found on our website under Club Information.
 Please contact the Extension Office (815) 986-4357 with any questions.